 The 6 Best Self Cleaning Litter Boxes

 This wiki has been updated 37 times since it was first published in April of 2015.
 Yes, cats are lovely, but their pee and poop are not.
 Ditch the bad part of owning a feline by using one of these self-cleaning litter boxes to keep your house clean and odor-free.
 We've included models suitable for multi-cat households as well as futuristic, robotic options.
 Just keep in mind that most of these still require you to periodically disassemble them for a through washing.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes